GSA/ficam-playbooks/_playbooks/playbook-pam.md

 environment, mission, business needs, and privileged user population (Step 9).
-To assist in this effort, this document includes a collection of useful references, insider threat classifications, and a security controls mapping to the National Institute for Standards and Technology’s Special Publication 800-53.^4

-(^4) SP 800- 53 , Security and Privacy Controls for Federal Information Systems and Organizations, Revision 4, NIST, April 2013.
+To assist in this effort, this document includes a collection of useful references, insider threat classifications, and a security controls mapping to the National Institute for Standards and Technology’s Special Publication 800-53, Security and Privacy Controls for Federal Information Systems and Organizations, Revision 4, NIST, April 2013.
 [SP 800-53].
 For agencies operating on classified fabrics, please leverage Security Categorization and Control Selection 1253 (CNSS 1253), as this document identifies applicable options in alignment with SP 800-53.